OICR/softeng-blog/writing_guide.md

 ## Wiki Post

 **Description:** Gain readers, establish your expertise on a subject, and help many people along the way.
-Content from wikis or encyclopedias, particularly material that Wikipedia hasn't covered, is also a huge benefit for gaining search traffic.
-Keep in mind this is still a blog post and not actually a Wikipedia article
+Content from wikis or encyclopedias, particularly material Wikipedia hasn't covered, is also a huge benefit for gaining search traffic.
+Keep in mind that this is still a blog post, not a Wikipedia article.

 **Approximate word count:** 1500-2500 words. *Tailor as needed.*